yannbf/test-runner/README.md

 # Storybook Test Runner

-Storybook test runner turns all of your stories into executable tests.
+Storybook test runner turns all of your stories into executable tests

 ## Table of Contents